arhat-dev/rs/README.md

 - Built-in map data structure with rendering suffix applied to map key are treated as is, rendering suffix won't be recognized.
   - which means for `map[string]interface{}`, `foo@foo: bar` is just a map item with key `foo@foo`, value `bar`, no data to be resolved

+## How it works?

+IoC (Inversion of Control) is famous for its application in DI (Dependency Injection), but what it literally says is to control the outside world at somewhere inside the world, that's the start point.

+Custom yaml unmarshaling requires custom implementation of `yaml.Unmarshaler`, so usually you just get your structs unmarshaling by go-yaml directly.

+`BaseField` lives in your struct as a embedded field, all its methods are exposed to the outside world by default, and of course `BaseField` implements `yaml.Unmarshaler`.

+Can you control how sibling fields of a struct? not possible unless with the help of outside world, that's why we need `Init()` function, calling `Init()` with your struct actually activates the `BaseField` in it, `Init()` function tells the inner `BaseField` what fields the parent struct have, and how to unmarshal yaml data to them, with the help of reflection.

+You only have to call `Init()` once for the top level struct, `BaseField` in it knows what to do with sibling fields, it will search for all structs with `BaseField` embedded when unmarshaling, call `Init()` for them, until the yaml doc is unmarshaled in this recursive fashion.

+Basically `BaseField` handles everything related to yaml unmarshaling to support rendering suffix after initial activation, so all you need to do is to embed a `BaseField` as the very first field in your struct.

 ## LICENSE